mackong/gitql/README.md

 ```
 select * from tags;
 ```
-all ok.

-### value type limitation in where clause removed
+* value type limitation in where clause removed
 ```
 select summary, date from commits where '2016-12-28' < date;
 ```